martinthomson/escape-report/draft-thomson-escape-report.md

 Reference was made to the desire to remove videos of a recent shooting
 {{CHRISTCHURCH}} and the potential difficulty in doing so if content were available as Web Packages.
 Legal requirements to remove content come from multiple angles: copyright violations, illegal content, editorial corrections or errors, and right to erasure provisions in the European Union General Data Protection Regulation {{GDPR}} were mentioned.
+One participant speculated that making it more difficult to remove material in this way might discourage regulators from censoring content.

-In this context, participants observed that creating mechanisms for better tracking and control of content that is packaged works in direct opposition to the stated goal of censorship resistance.
+In this context, participants observed that it would be difficult to create mechanisms to track and control packaged content without compromising the stated goal of censorship resistance.

 ## Web Performance